 Yep, this is another guide, which’ll help you (i hope!) to upgrade your app to the Rails 4.
 Before start, please make sure that you are running latest Rails 3 release, i think it is 3.2.17 nowadays.
 Yes, i’m sorry, Rails 2 guys, but this guide’ll not help a lot, you have a lot of work to do, sorry! :)

 What should you do next?
-You should upgrade all of your gems to their latest versions for rails 3, which can be a little bit hard, but good test coverage will help you a lot!
+You should upgrade all of your gems to their latest versions with support for rails 3, which can be a little bit hard, but good test coverage will help you a lot!
 If you don’t have test coverage, then take a deep breath and… And create your test suit (i prefer Rspec for unit tests and Capybara, Capybara-webkit and Cucumber – for integration tests).
 You don’t have to get 100% test coverage for your app, covering a main logic should be enough.
-Believe me, it’s very important – at least you’ll be sure that libs upgrade and fresh code base’ll not break your app.
+Believe me, it’s very important – at least you’ll be sure that new libs and fresh code base’ll not break your app.

-Make sure that you read
+Make sure that you have read

 changelog (this file also may be known as